Volunteer with us

 - A passion for working in this field

 - A willingness to learn and be challenged

 “Don’t ever think you’re not capable of doing it.
 It’s about having the right heart, soul and passion.
 That is what the clients want to see.
 We can teach you the rest.”

 - Tan Jeram, Regional Volunteer & Peer Mentor Officer

 A warm welcome for everyone

-At change, grow, live (CGL) we’re passionate about diversity and creating an inclusive environment where everyone feels welcome and valued.
-Key to achieving this is an engaged, inspired workforce that genuinely reflects the diverse communities we support.
-We therefore strongly welcome applications from all sections of the community in particular those that are BME, LGBT or that have a disability, as well as those with previous experience of the challenges our service users face, like substance misuse and homelessness.
+We are passionate about diversity and creating an inclusive environment where everyone feels welcome and valued.
+We want our volunteers to reflect the diverse communities we support.
+So we strongly encourage applications from all members of the community, in particular those that are BAME, LGBT or that have a disability, as well as those with previous experience of the challenges our service users face, like substance misuse and homelessness.